-The inspection took place on 08 July 2015 and was unannounced.
-Meadow View provides accommodation and personal care and support for up to four people, some who may have a mental health need.
-At the time of our inspection there were three people who lived in the service.
+The inspection took place on 07 October 2015 and was unannounced.
+Ashview provides accommodation and personal care and support for up to up to 13 people who have learning disabilities and/or physical disabilities.
+At the time of our inspection there were 11 people who lived in the service.